Vortex structure deformation of rotating Lifshitz Holographic Superconductors

 \emph{The effect of an external magnetic field.}--- In this section, we investigate the effects of placing the type II holographic s-wave superconductor under the influence of an external magnetic field.
 It is well known that type II superconductors are characterized by manifesting two critical magnetic fields, a lower one $B_{c1}$ and an upper one $B_{c2}$.
 The vorticity phenomenon appears when the external magnetic field surpasses the lower critical value $B>B_{c1}$.
-However, when the external magnetic field approaches from below to the upper critical value $B_{c2}$, a vortex lattice is prone to be formed.
-On the other hand, by decreasing the external magnetic field in the direction perpendicular to the boundary ($u=0$) while keeping the temperature and chemical potential fixed, it can be seen that the scalar field $\Psi$ begins to condensate bellow the upper critical value $B_{c2}$.
+However, when the external magnetic field approaches the upper critical value $B_{c2}$ from below, a vortex lattice is prone to be formed.
+On the other hand, by decreasing the external magnetic field in the direction perpendicular to the boundary ($u=0$) while keeping the temperature and chemical potential fixed, it can be seen that the scalar field $\Psi$ begins to condensate below the upper critical value $B_{c2}$.

 To construct the vortex lattice, we will use a generalized version of the procedure introduced in \cite{Maeda:2009vf}.
-Firstly, we need to solve system \eqref{eq:GenFieldEqns} near the upper critical magnetic field.
-With this aim, we perform a series expansion of the scalar and gauge fields on the parameter $\epsilon = (B_{c2}-B)/B$
+First, we need to solve system in equation \eqref{eq:GenFieldEqns} near the upper critical magnetic field.
+With this aim, we perform a series expansion of the scalar and gauge fields on the parameter $\epsilon = (B_{c2}-B)/B$: